| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Engaging in hobbies

-Positive coping makes the emotions less pressing towards the constant scrolling.
+Positive coping makes the emotions less avoid the constant scrolling.

 Positive affective adaptive style